youheiwojiang/Leetcode/README.md

 Some tips in the java programming:

+Any method with String parameter and void type , the original string won't get changed, since any change to the String will cause a new String and repoint.

 We can use Collections.sort(List,Comparator) to sort list

   Reverse Linked List(given length reverse part of the linkedlist)